KarMiles/polish-girl-painting/README.md

 - Opera
 - Mozilla Firefox

-First three browsers to test were chosen based on their market share according to [StatCounter](https://gs.statcounter.com/browser-market-share) as in August 2022.
+First three browsers to test were chosen based on their market share according to [StatCounter](https://gs.statcounter.com/browser-market-share) as in March 2023.

 ## 4.i.
 User story testing  <a name="user-story-testing"></a>